iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Pictured below are triangulations of a DTM dataset with skirt points.
 At top is the result using default tolerance.
 Due to the skirt points having xy-distance greater than the default tolerance from actual terrain sites, they are included in the triangulation, resulting in undesirable near-vertical facets.
 At bottom is the result using `options.chordTol = 0.002`, which is sufficiently large to remove these artifacts:

 ![Toleranced Triangulations](./assets/triangulate-points-tolerance.jpg "Toleranced Triangulations")

+### Revert timeline changes

+Currently the only way we can undo a faulty changeset is to delete it from imodel hub.
+This can have many side effects.
+A more elegant way to do it is to invert the changeset in timeline and push that as new changeset on timeline.
+This new method is still intrusive and require schema lock.
+But is safe as it can be again reverted to reinstate existing changes and thus nothing is ever lost from timeline.

+[IModelDb.revertAndPushChanges]($core-backend) Allow to push a single changeset that undo all changeset from tip to specified changeset in history.

+Some detail and requirements are as following.

+- When calling the iModel must not have any local changes.
+- The operation is atomic and if fail it will return db to previous state.
+- Revert operation requires schema lock (exclusive lock on imodel).
+As it does not take lock on individual element that will be affected by revert.
+- After revert if no description is provided, it will create a default description for changeset and push it.
+This release schema lock.
+- Schema changes are not reverted in case of SchemaSync or can also optionally skipped when not using schema sync.